 I wonder what was more fun, making them or eating them.
 I also wonder where I adapted the recipe from.
 If you make these buns, do me a favor, don’t mention anything about gluten-free unless it is necessary.
 My husband and boys claim that the words gluten-free, psychologically ruin the flavor for them.
 So I don’t tell.
 I wait until they finish eating and then I say it.
 Sometimes they get suspicious but today they didn’t.
-I think it’s because of the cassava flour, it’s starchy like potato starch and tapioca flour.
+I think it’s because of the ” title=”tapioca flour”>tapioca flour.
 It doesn’t make the texture sandy or gummy like other gluten-free flours such as rice and sorghum flours which are more grainy.

 You can eat them for breakfast, snack, lunch and dinner.
 Stuff them with other vegetables such as onion or leek and cabbage.

 For the dough:

 - ½ cup warm water

 - 3 Eggs

 - ¼ cup Avocado oil or olive oil

 - ½ cup Tapioca flour

 - 2 tablespoons chopped chive or scallion – optional

 - 1 egg for brushing the buns – optional